ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 When you go to the page **Diagrams --> Network**, all networks are displayed and the relationships between them.
 They are grouped into sites represented by a cloud for better visibility.
-You can double-click on a cloud to explore further that specific site.
+You can double-click a cloud to explore further that specific site.

 Top-level view with all network: